executium/trending-historical-cryptocurrency-news/README.md

 ## Authentication
 You do not need to `authenticate` with any API credentials, but `ratelimits` do apply.

+## Base URL
+The base URL for using the executium `trending-historical-cryptocurrency-news` is `https://trendingnews.executium.com`

 ## HTTP Return Codes